 When an FHA loan goes into default, the lender is compensated for the loss.
 This compensation is financed by two separate forms of mortgage insurance found on every FHA loan.
 The FHA program requires just a 3.5% down payment, which is why many first-time buyers like the program.
 Lenders also like the FHA loan because of the low down payment requirement but also because the loan comes with a guarantee.
 As long as the lender approved the loan application using proper FHA protocol the guarantee will apply and the lender gets its money back.

-If the borrowers qualify based upon credit, income, and assets and are looking for a mortgage loan requiring as little cash as possible, you’ve probably got an FHA loan in your future.
+If the borrowers qualify based on their credit, income, and assets and are looking for a mortgage loan requiring as little cash as possible, FHA may be a great choice.
 Please contact us today at ph: 800-743-7556 with questions.